MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-message-h/iothubmessage-getbytearray.md

 # IoTHubMessage_GetByteArray()

 Fetches a pointer and size for the data associated with the IoT hub message handle.
-If the content type of the message is not `IOTHUBMESSAGE_BYTEARRAY` then the function returns `IOTHUB_MESSAGE_INVALID_ARG`.
+If the content type of the message is not IOTHUBMESSAGE_BYTEARRAY then the function returns IOTHUB_MESSAGE_INVALID_ARG.

 ## Syntax